Why Do My Leaves Have Holes

 Unfurling tears

-Compare related guides for what are these tiny bugs on my plants, why is there webbing on my plant if symptoms overlap.
+Compare related guides for what are these tiny bugs on my plants, why is there webbing on my plant, compare overwatering and root stress if symptoms overlap.

 ⚡ Fastest next step: Inspect leaf undersides and nearby soil for pests, then track whether brand-new leaves develop fresh holes.